Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Optimality system and discretization

-where $n_e$ denotes the number of (triangular) elements, $n_{p}$ is the local dimension of each element, and $\phi_{j}^{\,i}$ is the $j$-th finite element basis function defined on the $i$-th triangle.
-Setting the dG degrees of freedom $N:=n_e\times n_p$, the corresponding unknown coefficients
+The number of (triangular) elements are denoted by $N_K$, and the local dimension of each element is given by $N_{l}$. $\phi_{j}^{\,i}$ denotes the $j$-th finite element basis function defined on the $i$-th triangle.
+Setting dG degrees of freedom $N:=N_K\times N_l$, the corresponding time dependent unknown coefficient vectors can be written as